glhuilli/limbic/README.rst

 Install
 -------

-In the meantime I finish adding this as a `pypi` package, you can install it by building the source code from the repository by first installing all the dependencies from the ``requirements.txt`` file and the dependencies for ``Spacy``, the NLP framework used through this
+In the meantime, while I finish adding this as a `pypi` package, you can install it by building the source code from the repository by first installing all the dependencies from the ``requirements.txt`` file and the dependencies for ``Spacy``, the NLP framework used through this